Skip to main content Skip to secondary navigation

 Advantages

-• Greater specificity than existing oncolytic viruses
+• Greater specificity and antitumor efficacy than existing oncolytic viruses

 • Retains wild type signaling from mutated kinases